mong00x/RecipeHero/README.md

 # Recipe Hero

-This is the repo of Recipe Hero, an mobile applicaion that generate recipe based on you inventory.
+This is the repo of Recipe Hero, an mobile applicaion that generate recipe based on your inventory.

 To try out the MVP, please visit [Recipe Hero](https://mong00x.github.io/recipehero/).